What Are the Joys and Advantages of Minimalist Travel?

 I love the minimal completeness of packing for travel.
 You consider carefully which clothes you'll need, which toiletries and accessories.
 You might bring a book or a journal; you'll probably bring your phone.
 But you carry only what you've chosen to take with you.
 It's the ultimate in decluttering.

 If you travel this summer, take the opportunity to go through your closet and remove items you don't love or wear regularly as soon as you return from your trip.
 When you live for a week with a small suitcase of clothes, you're reminded of how little you truly need, and how much freedom you gain when you live with less.
-You've chosen clothes that fit well, flatter your body and your coloring, and are comfortable and easy-care.
-So you can pare down your wardrobe with confidence.
+You've traveled with clothes that fit well, flatter your body and your coloring, and are comfortable and easy-care.
+So now you can pare down your wardrobe with confidence.

 I can relate to feelings shared by Coco Chanel, who said, "Traveling is so complicated.
 There are so many people everywhere.
 I make my best journeys on my couch."